Posted in | News | Chemical Sensor

 Results and Discussion

-The study also highlighted the sensor's stability and anti-interference capabilities, making it suitable for real sample detection.
-The results from the electrochemical method were validated against UV-visible spectrophotometry, confirming the accuracy of the sensor in measuring TBHQ levels in food samples.
+The study also highlighted the sensor's stability and anti-interference capabilities, making it suitable for real-sample detection.
+The results from the electrochemical method were validated against UV-visible spectrophotometry, confirming the sensor's accuracy in measuring TBHQ levels in food samples.
 The comparison of TBHQ content in real samples using both methods showed a strong correlation, reinforcing the sensor's potential for practical applications in food safety monitoring.

-However, the research acknowledged certain limitations, particularly the high-temperature synthesis process (800 °C) and the multiple steps involved in material preparation, which could hinder the commercialization of the sensor.
-Despite these challenges, the findings underscore the promising capabilities of the developed sensor in providing a cost-effective and efficient means of TBHQ detection in food products.
+However, the research acknowledged certain limitations, particularly the high-temperature synthesis process (800 °C) and the multiple steps involved in material preparation, which could hinder the sensor's commercialization.
+Despite these challenges, the findings underscore the developed sensor's promising capabilities in providing a cost-effective and efficient means of TBHQ detection in food products.

 Conclusion